slowernews/wisdom-tldr/chapters/chapter_1_self.md

 - Ask questions to challenge your assumptions: “What if I’m wrong about this?”.
 Listen to the other person’s views, you might be biased.
 - Meditation makes you more mindful.
 Over time, meditation can rewire your brain to be less reactive and enable you to thoughtfully respond to your feelings.

-> *"The best meditation is being curious about the contents of your own mind."
+> *"The best meditation is being curious about the contents of your own mind." (...)
-"Meditation is a good way to measure where you are."
+"Meditation is a good way to measure where you are." (...)
-"A fit mind is a clear mind"
+"A fit mind is a clear mind." (...)
-"You are a story you tell yourself"
+"You are a story you tell yourself." (...)
-"Meditation is intermittent fasting for the mind. distactions are tomind the same as sugar to body."
+"Meditation is intermittent fasting for the mind. distactions are tomind the same as sugar to body." (...)
-"Self-awareness is the most attractive trait"
+"Self-awareness is the most attractive trait."
--- Naval Ravikant (paraphrased)*
+-- Naval Ravikant*

 > *"If you correct your mind, the rest of your life will fall into place."
 -- Lao Tzu*